Mashka / Shutterstock.com

 KPG_Euro / Shutterstock.com

-Apparently it’s not just for baby’s backside: Citing an article from JAMA Pediatrics, the Mayo Clinic announced that a daily application of petroleum jelly on a newborn’s skin for the first six months of life can reduce the risk of irritating eczema.
+Apparently, it’s not just for a baby’s backside: Citing a study published in the medical journal JAMA Pediatrics, the Mayo Clinic reported last year that a daily application of petroleum jelly on a newborn’s skin for the first six months of life can reduce the risk of eczema.
+This irritating skin condition affects as much as 30 percent of children.

 David Lee / Shutterstock.com